Roseanne season 10

 The tenth and final season of the American television sitcom Roseanne follows the Conners, a working-class family, struggling to get by on a limited household income in their home at 714 Delaware Street in the drab fictional mid-state exurb of Lanford, Illinois.
 The season was produced by Carsey-Werner Television, with Roseanne Barr, Bruce Helford, Whitney Cummings, Sara Gilbert, Tom Werner, and Tony Hernandez serving as executive producers.

 Barr starred as Roseanne Conner, while John Goodman played Dan Conner.
 They were joined by principal cast members Laurie Metcalf, Gilbert, Lecy Goranson, and Michael Fishman, who reprised their roles from the previous seasons, with Emma Kenney, Ames McNamara, and Jayden Rey joining them.
 Development on a revival of Roseanne series, with Barr, Goodman, and Gilbert.
 ABC ordered a tenth season revival of the series, consisting of eight episodes, set to air as a mid-season replacement during the 2017–18 television season, with the original cast.
 Production on the season began in October 2017.
 An additional episode was ordered in November 2017.

 The season premiere was watched by 18.44 million viewers and had a 5.2 rating in the 18–49 demographic, the highest rated Tuesday entertainment telecast in six years among adults 18–49, and television's highest rated comedy telecast on any night in 3.5 years, since The Big Bang Theory in September 2014.
-The season, which began airing on ABC on March 27, 2018, has received generally positive reviews from critics.
+The season, which premiered on ABC on March 27, 2018, has received generally positive reviews from critics.
 The series was renewed for an eleventh season on March 30, 2018, just three days after the season premiere, but the series was subsequently cancelled by ABC on May 29, 2018, following Barr's remarks made on Twitter about Valerie Jarrett, a former advisor to President Barack Obama.
-It was followed by the first season of The Conners a direct continuation of season 10- which, importantly- excluded Barr.
+This is the final season of Roseanne and the eleventh season was replaced by The Conners, a direct continuation whose cast excluded Barr.